EmilyBurak/gotodo/README.md

 - CSVs are handled weirdly in `encoding/csv` -- why no update record function?
 - Lots of string manipulation and printing
 - First CLI from scratch in Golang, whoo
+- Cobra and `cobra-cli` are very nice to work with from the ground-up.

 ### What's next?: